Skip to content

 How To Know When To Put Dog Down

 Wondering how to know when to put a dog down is a heartbreaking, deeply personal moment every pet owner fears.
 However, observing signs like ongoing pain, refusal to eat, difficulty walking, or loss of joy can help provide clarity.
-Using a dog quality of life scale is a powerful way to assess if your dog’s daily life is still meaningful or full of suffering
+Using a dog quality of life scale is a powerful way to assess if your dog’s daily life is still meaningful or full of suffering.

 You can also use our FREE Dog Age Calculator to quickly convert your dog’s age into human years.
 Ever wondered how old your dog is in human years?
 It’s not as simple as multiplying by 7!
 Every dog ages differently based on size and breed.
 Whether your pup is small, medium, or large, this tool gives you accurate results in seconds with just 2 clicks!